mikoop79/vimrc-defaults/README.md

 # vimrc-defaults
-A repos to reset any vim install
+A repos to reset any new shell with vim or vi installed